ga4gh-discovery/ga4gh-case-discovery/README.md

 A `results` is a JSON document that contains the results produced by running a query and associated meta data.

+This specification does not define the data model of any data on the `server`, not does it define how this data is to be indexed, searched, or ranked.
+For example a `server` could index annotations for specific genomic coordinates, patient case data, animal models, VCF files, etc...

 # Releases

 The master branch represents a work in progess and not necessarily any individual release state.